Yes, there actually is an International Coffee Day on 1 October 2019!

 This year the ICO wants to draw your attention to the plight of coffee farmers everywhere who are suffering from low prices of coffee and high production costs.

-The ICO promotional video shows the stages of coffee production and includes a specially written ‘anthem’ for coffee farmers (Please see: YouTube and International Coffee Association website).
+The ICO promotional video shows the stages of coffee production and includes a specially written ‘anthem’ for coffee farmers as shown in their video below.

 You may have thought that coffee production is ruled by large conglomerates.
 However, many small farmers make their living by farming coffee.